-So why does it seem to offend my minimalist sensibilities?
+So why does Emacs seem to offend my minimalist sensibilities?
 Emacs is big.
 Really big.
 It can do a lot more than edit text.
 Some people use it for just about everything — writing, creating presentations, browsing the web, email, organizing themselves, and a whole lot more.
 Sometimes, too much.
-In the colophon to his book Just A Geek, actor and writer Wil Wheaton joked that he wanted to use Emacs to write the book but couldn’t find the text editor in Emacs.
+In the colophon to his book Just A Geek, actor and writer Wil Wheaton joked that he wanted to use the editor to write the book but couldn’t find the text editor in Emacs.

 That said, Emacs is a text editor so it does plain text very well.
 It also has some useful features, functions, and extensions.
 One of those extensions is org-mode.